 Partnerships are firms made up of two or more owners working together to make a profit.
 These firms pool funds and expertise to finance their operations.
-A partnership agreement sets out the proportion of total funds to be paid into the firm by each partner, the proportion of profits to be allocated to each partner, and the management decision-making process.
-A partnership has a finite life, because when one of the partners dies or leaves the firm the existing partnership is dissolved and a new partnership agreement must be drawn up by the remaining partners as well as any new members.
+A partnership agreement sets out the proportion of total funds to be paid into the firm by each partner, the proportion of profits to be allocated to each partner, and Unlimited liability The state of being personally liable for all debts and monies owed by a business or